thchatzidiamantis/MscThesis/Progress.md

 - [ ] Prove that the Rezk nerve is a complete Segal space
 - [ ] The other side of the Qcat-CSS Quillen equivalence
 - [ ] Remark on the $\infty$-category of spaces
-- [ ] Short section on type families as fibrations
+- [x] Short section on type families as fibrations
 - [ ] Short section on why not all types are sets under univalence
 - [ ] Write the proofs about flagged categories
 - [ ] In the same chapter, short note on univalent 1-categories and the Rezk completion
 - [ ] Mention that the Segal condition can be reduced to "local wrt horn inclusion" at the start of chapter 6
 - [ ] Improve explanation of extension types
+- [ ] Add homotopy extension types and the equivalence formalized in Rzk
-- [ ] Homotopy extension property as a consequence of choice
+- [x] Homotopy extension property as a consequence of choice and extext
 - [ ] Finish proof of dependent composition
 - [ ] One example where Rezk types are needed
 - [ ] 2-Segal horns and 2-Segal spines